OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Liquid/README.md

 ### slugify

-Convert a text into a string that can be used in a url.
+Convert a text into a string that can be used in a URL.

 Input
 ```